OpenEvalProject/evals/manuscripts/elife-100492/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/100492/elife-100492-fig1-v1.jpg)

 **Figure 1.:** (A) Illustration of spiral ganglion neuron (SGN) central axons branching within a parasagittal section of the mouse cochlear nucleus complex (CNC).
 SGN somas in the cochlea are tonotopically organized according to frequency.
 Axons remain organized throughout the ventral (VCN) and dorsal (DCN) divisions of the CNC.
 Octopus cells are found in the octopus cell area (OCA) of the VCN.
 (B) Excitatory SGN puncta labeled with a VGLUT1 antibody (left) and glycinergic puncta labeled with Slc6a5Cre-dependent syp/tdT (Slc6a5-syp/tdT; right) in a parasagittal section of the CNC.
 The teardrop-shaped OCA is not devoid of inhibitory inputs, although they are less prominent than in the surrounding CNC.
 (C) A Thy1 sparsely labeled octopus cell with excitatory SGN (VGLUT1) and inhibitory (Slc6a5-syp/tdT) puncta.
 Micrographs of 3 µm confocal z-stacks show puncta on the medial surface of a soma (top) and a dendrite (bottom).
 (D) Representative reconstruction of excitatory SGN puncta labeled with Foxg1Cre-dependent syp/tdT (Foxg1-syp/tdT; blue) onto a Thy1 sparsely labeled octopus cell (white).
 (E) Representative reconstruction of inhibitory puncta labeled with Slc6a5-syp/tdT (green) onto a Thy1 sparsely labeled octopus cell (white).
 (F) Puncta density for excitatory SGN (Foxg1-syp/tdT; black: 10.7 ± 3.0, n=8 cells, 4 mice) and glycinergic puncta (Slc6a5-syp/tdT; green: 4.2 ± 0.8, n=8 cells, 3 mice) on octopus cell dendrites.
 Data are presented as mean ± SD.
 (G) Puncta density on somas for excitatory SGN (black: 13.3 ± 2.2, n=8 cells, 4 mice) and glycinergic puncta (green: 1.8 ± 0.1, n=8 cells, 3 mice) and the density along the length of dendrites.
 Data are presented as mean ± SEM.
 (H) Top: Illustration of an octopus cell and the ratio between excitatory SGN puncta and glycinergic puncta.
-Inset: Illustration of an octopus cell and the relative innervation densities of excitatory SGNs (blue) and inhibitory puncta (green).Figure 1—source data 1.Figure 1F.Figure 1—source data 2.Figure 1G.
+Inset: Illustration of an octopus cell and the relative innervation densities of excitatory SGNs (blue) and inhibitory puncta (green).

 In the mammalian auditory system, precise encoding of broadband timing information begins with the octopus cells of the CNC.
 Octopus cells are excitatory neurons that bind together co-occurring frequency information on a submillisecond timescale and send this information along one of the parallel ascending pathways in the auditory brainstem.
 Octopus cells are named for their large-diameter tentacle-like dendrites (Osen, 1969a; Osen, 1969b), which are oriented unidirectionally across a tonotopic array of SGNs such that each neuron integrates inputs from a wide range of frequencies (Godfrey et al., 1975; Recio-Spinoso and Rhode, 2020; Rhode et al., 1983; Ritz and Brownell, 1982).
 SGNs provide the major excitatory inputs onto octopus cells.
 Biophysically, octopus cells have low input resistances near rest (~4 MΩ; Golding et al., 1999; Bal and Oertel, 2000), fast time constants (~200 µs; Golding et al., 1999; Bal and Oertel, 2000; Bal and Oertel, 2001), and large low‐voltage‐activated potassium (~40 nS at rest; Golding et al., 1999; Bal and Oertel, 2001), and hyperpolarization activated (~62 nS at rest; Golding et al., 1999; Bal and Oertel, 2000) conductances.
 Together these properties give octopus cells impressively narrow windows of coincidence detection on the order of 1 ms (Cao and Oertel, 2017; Golding et al., 1995; Golding and Oertel, 2012; Manis and Marx, 1991; Oertel, 1983).
 This combination of receiving SGN innervation from broad frequencies and their biophysical specializations establish octopus cells as spectrotemporal coincidence detectors that can reliably encode the timing of complex stimuli, such as the broadband transients found in speech and other natural sounds (Golding et al., 1999; McGinley, 2014; McGinley et al., 2012).
 Fittingly, in vivo recordings from octopus cells demonstrate their ability to phase lock to broadband transients at rates up to 1 kHz (Lu et al., 2018; Smith et al., 2005; Smith et al., 1993).
 Moreover, computational models of octopus cells demonstrate that onset responses are governed by the cell’s biophysical specializations and are, in large part, the result of temporal summation of excitation (Cai et al., 2000; Cai et al., 1997; Kipke and Levy, 1997; Levy and Kipke, 1998; Levy and Kipke, 1997; Rebhan and Leibold, 2021; Spencer et al., 2012).
 The simplicity of its connectivity combined with the precision of its temporal computations makes the octopus cell an attractive model for understanding how specialized anatomical and electrophysiological properties contribute to neuronal computations.